yykamei/block-merge-based-on-time/README.md

 ### Action inputs

 These are all available inputs.
-If you want to customize

 | Name                                       | Description                                                    | Required | Default                                                                            |
 | ------------------------------------------ | -------------------------------------------------------------- | -------- | ---------------------------------------------------------------------------------- |